-As discussed in the Land Use ISR (Appendix D of PacifiCorp 2021a), changes in WSE could have minimal short-term changes on scenic quality due to PacifiCorp's proposed extended range of operations during the winter period.
-The exposure of vertical shoreline could occur in the proposed extended range of operations.
+As discussed in the Land Use ISR (Appendix D of PacifiCorp 2021a), changes in WSE could have result in minimal short-term changes onto scenic quality due to PacifiCorp's proposed extended range of operations during the winter period.
+TheSome exposure of vertical shorelinereservoir shorelines could potentially occur in the proposed extended range of operations, particularly in the Cutler Canyon management unit.
 However, these changes would not be substantial enough to change the Scenic Integrity ratings from the existing conditions' ratings.
-Recreationists at the reservoir level may notice more exposed banks, and recreationists or motorists at higher elevation highway viewpoints may also notice more exposed banks, but these changes would not affect the Scenic Integrity ratings.
+Recreationists at the reservoir level-may notice more exposed banks, and recreationists or motorists at higher elevation highway viewpoints may alsopotentially notice limited, if any, areas of more exposed banks during extended operations, but these changes would not affect the Scenic Integrity ratings.
+Furthermore, extended operations would only occur during the winter months when a combination of snow and ice will likely blanket the ground, further obscuring any potentially changed views.

-3.3.11 SOCIOECONOMICS
+3.3.113.3.13 SOCIOECONOMICS

 This section provides the socioeconomic context of the Project Vicinity and presents potential effects of the Project on socioeconomics.
 The Project Vicinity for socioeconomics is defined as Cache and Box Elder counties, as the Project Boundary is located primarily in Cache County, with a small portion extending west/downstream into Box Elder County.
 This section does not address recreation activity or land use in the Project Vicinity.
-These are discussed in Section 3.3.7 and Section 3.3.9, respectively.
+These are discussed in Section 3.3.73.3.9 and Section 3.3.9,3.3.11, respectively.